-If your miter saw is creating smoke or shooting sparks you have a serious issue on your hands.
-Smoking or sparking from your miter saw is often a fatal sign your miter saw is at the end of its life.
+If your miter saw motor is creating smoke or shooting sparks you have a serious issue on your hands.
+Smoking or sparking from your miter saw requires immediate attention.

 There’s no need to keep a tool that is showing blatant signs of being a fire hazard.
 Mixing a potential fire hazard with sawdust and wood debris is a very good recipe for disaster.

 Play it safe when your miter saw begins to spark or smoke.
 Check to see if your sparking miter saw is still under warranty, or continue below to find out how to fix your sparking miter saw.

 Sparks coming from the motor on your miter saw isn’t uncommon.
 This usually occurs as the miter saw ages and parts wear down.
 New miter saws should not spark or smoke, older miter saws can be fixed by replacing the motor, or brushes.